-In its 2010-11 Final Report, the Authority noted that its analysis indicated there was scope for further efficiency gains.
+In its SEQ Interim Price Monitoring Final Report for 2010-11, the Authority noted that its analysis indicated there was scope for further efficiency gains.
 It also noted that economic regulators in other jurisdictions have applied annual efficiency gains to water retail businesses of up to 3.5%.
 Accordingly, the Authority set Unitywater a 2% annually compounding efficiency target, consistent with those imposed on other entities.